DRIVER-EU/avro-schemas/README.md

 ## Known schema's

 In this repository, we store the known schema's, divided in two main folders:
 - `core`: Contains the core schema's for use in the test-bed, e.g. for logging, configuration and heartbeat.
 These should always be registered in the schema registry.
+Also note that core schema's should be prefixed with 'connect-status-' in order to show as system topics.
+See this issue [here](https://github.com/Landoop/kafka-topics-ui/issues/99).
 - `other`: Contains schema's that may be useful during a trial, depending on the systems that are connected.

 Each folder is subdivided into folders per topic.
 The `core` topics are preceded by an underscore by convention, as to indicate that we are dealing with system topics.